-The UK left the EU (and the EEA) on 31 January 2020 at 11pm GMT.
-However the impact of Brexit has, for most purposes, been postponed due to the transition period provided for in the Withdrawal Agreement.
-This transition period is currently set to end on 31 December 2020.
-The Withdrawal Agreement provides that during transition, the UK continues to be treated as if it is still an EU member state for the purposes of a range of directly applicable EU legislation which is core to the smooth running of financial transactions.
+Although the UK left the EU (and the EEA) on 31 January 2020, the impact of Brexit was, for most purposes, postponed until 31 December 2020 at 11pm (GMT), known as "IP completion day".
+During transition, the UK continued to be treated as an EU member state for the purposes of a range of directly application EU legislation core to the smooth running of financial transactions.
 The UK-EU Trade and Cooperation Agreement (TCA) agreed just before Christmas 2020 makes little reference to financial services.
 Hence the New Year essentially brings in a "hard Brexit" for finance transactions.

 Impact of Brexit on existing loan and security documentation

-Leveraged finance and syndicated investment grade loan documentation typically has a life cycle of 5-7 years, so some loans currently in place may have been documented without contemplating Brexit.
-Until recently, debt documents commonly included terms drafted on the assumption that a reference to the "European Union" (or the "EEA") included the UK.
-For instance prohibitions on borrowers making acquisitions or joint ventures may be subject to carve-outs for acquisitions / JVs in the EU.
+Leveraged finance and syndicated investment grade loan documentation typically has a life cycle of 5-7 years, so some outstanding debt may have been documented without contemplating Brexit.
+Loan documents previously included terms drafted on the assumption that a reference to the "European Union" (or the "EEA") included the UK.
+For instance prohibitions on borrowers making acquisitions or joint ventures may have been subject to carve-outs for acquisitions / JVs in the EU.
 Similarly, borrowers are deemed to make repeating representations, some of which touch on compliance with EU derived laws.
-Such terms may require review in order to avoid accidental or 'technical' defaults post-Brexit.
+Such terms may yet require review in order to avoid accidental or 'technical' defaults.

 Lending restrictions and passporting

-Article 55 of the EU Bank Recovery and Resolution Directive requires EU member states to ensure that EEA financial institutions incorporate contractual recognition of write-down and conversion language into most agreements creating non-EEA law governed liabilities.
+Article 55 of the EU Bank Recovery and Resolution Directive (2014/59/EU) requires EU member states to ensure that EEA financial institutions incorporate contractual recognition of write-down and conversion language into most agreements creating non-EEA law governed liabilities.
 In advance of IP completion day, some parties began to pre-emptively include bail-in language in English law finance documents (given that the UK ceases to be part of the EEA).
 In November 2020, the LMA published revised bail-in language for inclusion in its facility documentation.
 The new language could be relevant in two situations.

 Political uncertainty, market volatility and transaction volumes

-As we have already seen since the 2016 referendum, the uncertainties surrounding Brexit increase the risk of currency fluctuations, making it more difficult for some parties to meet unhedged payment obligations denominated in other currencies.
-The weakening of sterling since the referendum has created winners and losers and this will be increasingly felt by companies as existing exchange-rate hedging falls away.
+As seen at crucial threshold points since the 2016 Brexit referendum, the uncertainties surrounding Brexit have increased the risk of currency fluctuations, making it more difficult for some parties to meet unhedged payment obligations denominated in other currencies.
+The volatility of sterling since the referendum has created winners and losers and this will be increasingly felt by companies as existing exchange-rate hedging falls away.

 Withholding tax: Brexit is unlikely to change the current withholding tax position on interest payments from a UK borrower to an unconnected foreign lender or from a non-UK borrower to an unconnected UK lender (subject to foreign law change), so, for most bank loan transactions and documentation, the position will not change.

 Stamp Duty: The Stamp Duty clauses in loan documentation should be unaffected by Brexit and the LMA has proposed no related changes to its templates.
-Whilst Stamp Duty is a UK tax, the UK is currently subject to the Capital Duties Directive (69/335/EEC), which prevents the UK charging a 1.5% SDRT charge on issues of shares and securities to depositary receipt issuers and clearance services (even though this charge is in the UK legislation).
-Outside of the EU, the UK will be free to impose this and other capital duties now that transition period is concluded.
-However, HMRC has confirmed that the charge will remain disapplied following the end of the current transition period.
-However the Government has said that it intends not to reintroduce the charge.
+Whilst Stamp Duty is a UK tax, the UK was until IP completion day subject to the Capital Duties Directive (69/335/EEC), which prevented the UK charging a 1.5% SDRT charge on issues of shares and securities to depositary receipt issuers and clearance services (even though this charge is in the UK legislation).
+Outside of the EU, the UK is free to impose this and other capital duties now that transition period is concluded.
+However, HMRC has confirmed that the charge will remain disapplied following the end of the transition period and that this will remain the position unless stamp taxes on shares legislation is amended.

 VAT: Although VAT is an EU derived tax, VAT clauses in finance documentation are unlikely to be impacted by Brexit.
-The UK is likely to retain VAT post-Brexit and while some changes to the UK domestic rules may be made in due course these should not affect standard VAT clauses in loan agreements, provided that VAT is defined (as currently in the LMA standards) to mean: VAT imposed in compliance with the VAT Directive (2006/112/EC); and also any other similar tax imposed in any jurisdiction.
+The UK is retaining VAT after IP completion day and while some changes to the UK domestic rules are expected to be made these should not affect standard VAT clauses in loan agreements, provided that VAT is defined (as currently in the LMA standards) to mean: VAT imposed in compliance with the VAT Directive (2006/112/EC); and also any other similar tax imposed in any jurisdiction.
 In November 2020 the LMA published an expanded "VAT" definition, for use in its various templates, to also include specific reference to VAT imposed by the Value Added Tax Act 1994 and any other similar tax imposed in any jurisdiction.

 Cross-border recognition of UK insolvency proceedings